Request Access to Climatiqs data tool kit.

 Sustainability data will need to be tagged

+Companies must submit their sustainability reports in a digital, machine-readable format.
 Financial and sustainability information will have to be reported at the same time and included in a transparency report.
 Companies will also need to digitally tag sustainability information for submission to the European single point of access database.

 You can prepare for climate-positive decisions now